 This course is identical with Accounting 21, except that the approach and materials are directed more specifically toward the needs of the secretarial student.
 42. SECRETARIAL ACCOUNTING.
 3 credits.

 An elementary course in accounting especially designed to meet the needs of secretarial science students.
-However, such students may take either this course or Accounting 22.
+However, such students may take either this course

 43-44.
-Intermediate Accounting.
+INTERMEDIATE ACCOUNTING.
 3 credits each semester.